 For one thing, states are required to report total registrations to the government using form FHWA-561 once per calendar year or fiscal year.
 The fiscal year for 46 states ends June 30 but four states end in March, August or September.
 The data is then due to the Federal Highway Administration (FHWA) by January 1 of the following year, as much as six months later.
 A lot of data changes each month, let alone over six months!
 The data our clients rely on has major updates 12 times per year with continuous updates and maintenance.

 For another important difference, states only report the number of total vehicles to the government, not detail on year, make or model.
 There is also a lag time in when data is reported.
-As of July, 2014 when this article was written, the most recent data available from the Bureau of Transportation Statistics are for 2011.
+The most recent data available from the Bureau of Transportation Statistics are for the 2016 calendar year (not to be confused with vehicle model year).

 2).
 Vehicle definitions change year to year